PHSKC-APDE/hyrule/example_workflow/_targets.md

 #> Establish _targets.R and _targets_r/targets/b-cutoffs.R.
 ```

-### Identifying the cutpoint and OOS statistics
+#### Identifying the cutpoint and OOS statistics

 The cross-validated results are collected and summarized via the
-[`identify_cutoff`](R/identify_cutoff.R) function during the `cutme`
+[`identify_cutoff`](R/identify_cutoff.R) function to create the `cutme`
+target using the `cv_co` targets (i.e. `cv_cutoffs`) as the primary
-target.
-The results are analyzed to determine a cutpoint that maximizes
+input to this step.
+The results are analyzed to determine a cutpoint
-accuracy.
-Out of sample fit statistics are also generated during this
+that maximizes accuracy.
+Out of sample fit statistics are also generated
-step.
+during this step.
+The `yardstick` package is used to create the output
+metrics.

+The resulting `cutme` target contains three items:

+1. A cut-point at the value of maximum accuracy, as computed from the
+    cross validation process (the `cv_co` set of products)
+2. Summarized cross-validation results (when `Iteration == 0` in the
+    resulting data.frame) and the constituent parts
+3. Out of sample fit metrics.

 ``` r
 list(